-The last twenty years has seen a significant rise in the number of people who identify as “nones”—people who belong to no specific religion and may hold no religious beliefs.
-There has been an unfortunate backlash to this trend, and in too many cases non-believers have been shut out of job opportunities because of what they don’t believe.
+The last twenty years have seen a significant rise in the number of people who identify as “nones”—people who belong to no specific religion and may hold no religious beliefs.
+There has been an unfortunate backlash, and in many cases, non-believers get shut out of job opportunities because of what they don’t believe.

-In this vein, it should be noted that not all personal beliefs are religious.
-You may hold certain beliefs about politics, economics, and society that may be informed by your religion, but that does not make them religious beliefs.
-To be sure, the right to hold these beliefs are protected in general but not necessarily in the workplace.
-For example, an organization need not hire or retain a person who adheres to a racist, sexist, or anti-gay ideology.
+It should be noted that not all personal beliefs are religious.
+You may hold certain beliefs about politics, economics, and society that your religion may inform, but that does not make them religious beliefs.
+To be sure, the right to hold these beliefs is protected in general but not necessarily in the workplace.
+For example, an organization need not hire or retain a person who adheres to a racist, sexist, or homophobic ideology.
 Religious freedom cannot be invoked to defend such a person’s right to employment and opportunity.

 Determining a Sincerely Held Belief

-There are federally-established guidelines that determine whether a person is acting from a sincerely held religious belief.
-Some of the factors that indicate an employee is not acting from this motivation include:
+There are federally established guidelines that determine whether a person is acting from a sincerely held religious belief.
+Some of the factors that indicate an employee is not acting include:

-You should also be protected against harassment.
-The latter includes conduct that is so severe and pervasive that it creates an atmosphere of intimation and constant hostility.
+Your legal counsel will also protect you against harassment and conduct that is so severe and pervasive that it creates an atmosphere of intimation and constant hostility.
 If you are constantly mocked because of your beliefs or are forced to hear cruel comments, then you should report the perpetrators to the proper authorities in your company.
-If nothing is done to combat this harassment, then your employer should be held accountable.
-A religious discrimination lawyer Los Angeles can advise you on the best action to take.
+If nothing gets done to combat this harassment, then your employer should be held accountable.
+A religious discrimination lawyer in Los Angeles can advise you on the best action to take.

-If you are denied reasonable accommodation to celebrate the holy days of your religion, then you must likewise hold your employer accountable.
+If you are denied a reasonable accommodation to celebrate the holy days of your religion, then you must likewise hold your employer accountable.
 In this instance, you may want to try to reason with your manager.
-If you can still get the work done, then there is no reason why you should not be able to observe your religion’s sabbath or other special days.
-A religious discrimination lawyer Los Angeles can help you get justice if you have been unfairly treated.
+If you can still get the work done, there is no reason you should not be able to observe your religion’s sabbath or other special days.
+An LA religious discrimination lawyer can help you get justice if you have been unfairly treated.

 When to Launch a Lawsuit

 Filing a lawsuit against their employer is not something that most people want to do.
-However, you should not resign to being treated unfairly.
-If you have experienced discrimination for my religious belief in Los Angeles, then you are probably not alone in the organization.
-If every attempt to resolve the situation inside the company has failed, then you must get into it legally.
-A workplace religious discrimination attorney can help you build your case.
+However, you should not resign from being treated unfairly.
+If you have experienced mistreatment for your religious belief in Los Angeles, then you are probably not alone in the organization.
+If every attempt to resolve the company’s situation has failed, allow our workplace discrimination attorney to intervene.

-If you have been discriminated against for what you do or do not believe, you should contact a lawyer for victims of religious discrimination.
-A lawyer for victims of religious discrimination will take the appropriate legal steps to get you justice and compensation.
+If you have been discriminated against for what you do or do not believe, you should contact a lawyer for victims of workplace discrimination.
+We will take the appropriate legal steps to get you justice and compensation!